Bru Luccas Flaunts Cleavage In Floral Top & High-Waisted Jeans On Instagram

 Bru Luccas lit up her Instagram page once again, flaunting her amazing figure in a tiny floral top and a pair of high-waisted jeans.
-Over the past few days, the model has been sharing a variety of photos and videos while clad in bikinis but today, she took a step away from swimwear, opting to show off her figure in a more casual look.
+Over the past few days, the model has been sharing a variety of photos and videos while clad in bikinis, but today, she took a step away from swimwear, opting to show off her figure in a more casual look.

 The photo showed the model sitting on a stone ledge, leaning one arm on the structure behind and putting her other hand under her chin.
-The Brazilian beauty wore her long, highlighted locks pulled back out of her face with the majority falling down her back.
-She secured her hair with a light blue headband, adding a pop of color to her outfit as well.
+The Brazilian beauty wore her long, highlighted locks pulled back away from her face with most of her hair falling down her back.
+She secured her tresses with a light blue headband, adding a pop of color to her outfit as well.
 Luccas also sported a brilliant application of makeup that included glossy red lipstick, bronzer, and mascara.
-She also filled in her brows while also adding some pink blush to the tops of her cheeks.
+She filled in her brows while also adding some pink blush to her cheeks.

 The fitness coach wore a colorful top that had a pattern comprised of red, orange, and pink flowers all over it.
-The top dipped low into her chest, offering glimpses of cleavage while tying in the middle of the outfit.
-She also showed off her long, manicured nails in the photo that appeared to match the color of her vibrant top.
-Luccas added a pair of high-waisted jeans that hit on her naval, exposing a hint of her taut tummy.
-She encouraged her fans to keep smiling in the caption while also crediting retailer Fashion Nova for her outfit.
+The top dipped low into her chest, offering a glimpse of cleavage, while tying in the middle of her bust.
+She also showed off her long, manicured nails that appeared to match the color of her vibrant top.
+Luccas added a pair of high-waisted jeans that sat at her navel, exposing a hint of her taut tummy.
+In the caption, she encouraged her fans to keep smiling while also crediting retailer Fashion Nova for her outfit.

-In just a matter of minutes, the model’s fans have flooded the comments section with a ton of praise with over 20,000 likes in addition to upwards of 150 comments.
-Most social media users took to the photo to rave over her gym-honed body while countless others flooded the comments section with emoji.
+In just a matter of minutes, the model’s fans have flooded the comments section with a ton of praise, including over 20,000 likes and 150-plus comments.
+Most social media users took to the photo to rave over her gym-honed body while countless others responded with emoji.

 “Oh my goodness she’s gorgeous,” one follower gushed, adding a few heart-eye emoji to the end of their comment.